-Per Municipal ordinance 2015-23 all residential and commercial alarms must be registered with the Princeton Police Department every two years.
+Per Municipal ordinance 2015-23 all residential and commercial alarms must be registered with the Princeton Police Department.
+Alarms are to be registered within 30 days of installation and re-registered during the town-wide biennial January alarm re-registration period.
 Ordinance 2017-14 is a revised fee schedule for the alarm registration.
 Please take a moment to review these ordinances before completing the registration form.
 If you have any questions contact the Princeton Police Department at 609-921-2100 option 1.

 If you are going away and your house will be vacant for a period of time-do not include that information on the registration form complete this form for the Police Department to check your residence while you are away.

 Why am I required to register my alarm?
-Town ordinances 2015-23 & 2017-14 requires that all alarms be registered within 30 days of installation and re-registered every two years.
+Town ordinances 2015-23 & 2017-14 requires that all alarms be registered with the Princeton Police Department.
+Alarms are to be registered within 30 days of installation and re-registered biennially during the towns-wide January alarm re-registration period.
 Alarm users may view the biennial registration period as an opportunity to update their alarm/monitoring company and contact information.
 However, users are encouraged to contact Police Records at any time during the year to add or delete contact information as necessary.
 Up to date contact information is important should we need to reach you, or reach a person who is familiar with your alarm.

 I had a false alarm, what should I do?
 False alarms can generally be placed in two categories, human and mechanical error.
 Instruct your alarm users to the correct procedure for your alarm and what to do in the event of a false alarm.
 For users of a monitoring company, a false alarm must be cancelled through the monitoring company (contact your company for their procedure).
 If an alarm is cancelled prior to police arriving on scene, you will not be charged for the false alarm.
 Alarms require maintenance from time to time and, unfortunately, you may not be aware that your alarm needs servicing until you have a false alarm.
 If you experience a false alarm due to a mechanical problem, have your system serviced and submit a copy of the repair paperwork to Police Records; your false alarm will be removed from your record.
 Summonses are time sensitive, so systems must be repaired immediately so as not to incur court costs.
 It is our goal that alarm users maintain their alarms so as not to incur fines, and use the alarms correctly to keep people and property secure.